Planning an Education Website Design Project

 User Experience (UX)- Look at your existing site in terms of how easy it is for web users to navigate.
 Can they find the information they need easily?
 Does your site menu have a clear, logical hierarchy?
-Is the site’s design, its text and its images visually pleasing and comprehensible?
+Is the site’s design, its copy and its images visually pleasing and comprehensible?

 Example: The University of Illinois Urbana-Champaign’s website is good example of a design that is visually pleasing yet simple and intuitive for users.

 You should also test your site across different browsers and devices and see if its design is compatible, and use Google Page Speed Insights to see how quickly your pages load in comparison to the average website.